dunstontc/projectile.nvim/readme.md

 ## Features ##

   - Projects
-    - Keep a list of project locations with metadata
+    - Keep a list of projects
-    - Easily access the root directory of a project with a customizable action
+    - Access the root directory of a project with a customizable action
     - Check version control status for all added projects
     - List todos in a project directory
   - Bookmarks
     - Keep a list of bookmarked locations
   - TODOs
     - List todos in the current project folder & jump to them
-    - List todos from a global or project todo.txt file **(WIP)**
+    - List todos from a global or project todo.txt file
     - Append todos to the quickfix or location list **(WIP)**
     - Syntax highlighting & filetype detection for `todo.txt` files
   - Sweet sweet Denite sources:
-    - `projectile` - A source for projectile projects
+    - `projectile` - Source for projectile projects
-    - `bookmark` - A source for projectile bookmarks
+    - `bookmark` - Source for projectile bookmarks
-    - `todo` - A source for finding TODOs, FIXMEs, ANYTHINGs
+    - `todo` - Source for finding TODOs, FIXMEs, ANYTHINGs
-    - `todotxt` - A source for your `$TODO_FILE`
+    - `todotxt` - Source for `$TODO_FILE`
-    - `todotxt_local` - A source for your todo.txt files
+    - `todotxt_local` - Source for any todo.txt file
-    - `sauce` - A source for Denite sources
+    - `sauce` - Source for Denite sources

 ## Requirements ##